AppsFlyer/go-sundheit/README.md

 For example, you may want to add logging, or external metrics to your checks, or add some trigger some recovery logic when a check fails after 3 consecutive times.

-The `health.CheckListener` interface allows you to hook this custom logic.
+The `gosundheit.CheckListener` interface allows you to hook this custom logic.

 For example, lets add a logging listener to our health repository:
 ```go